 On a regular basis, we receive inquiries from people about donating to The Random Acts of Kindness Foundation.
-As a privately funded non-profit, we’re unable to accept donations but want to point people towards some amazing companies, organizations and people who are doing awesome things in the name of Kindness.
+As a privately funded non-profit, we’re unable to accept donations but want to point people towards some amazing companies, organizations, and people who are doing awesome things in the name of Kindness.
 This is one entry in an ongoing series of posts about some amazing World Changers telling you about their missions in their own words:

 'I think you'd be good at it'.
 COME ON.
-As a parent to 2 young girls, the fact that a simple 7 word sentence could result in them finding their voices and being willing to explore their passion is an incredibly inspirational thought.
+As a parent of 2 young girls, the fact that a simple 7-word sentence could result in them finding their voices and being willing to explore their passion is an incredibly inspirational thought.
 The message that Houston is spreading to kids is so important, so vital...And yet so rare in too many schools and classrooms.
 Here at RAK, we've had the opportunity to chat with Houston and we can testify to the fact that his message and his mission are coming directly from his heart.
 It has become very clear why his Twitter/Facebook/Instagram feeds are flooded with heartfelt messages from kids who were fortunate enough to hear him speak.

 Anyhoo.
 I digress.
 And now, let's get down to business (and be sure to read all the way to the bottom, there's another great video to watch!)